juergenweb/FrontendForms/README.md

 ### Create the first form

 Before you start creating your own forms, I recommend you to start with a ready to use example.
-Copy the following code and paste it in a template of your choice, but be aware of namespaces!!
+Copy the following code and paste it inside a template of your choice, but be aware of namespaces!!
 If you are using a namespace on the top of your template file, you have to adapt the instantiation of the class by using the FrontendForms namespace.
 This module runs in its own namespace called *FrontendForms*.